CodeKarmaDev/CodeKarmaWebsite/index.markdown

 ---

-When your needs change, you will want your code to change.
+When your needs change,
+I think your website should be able to change with you.
-Thats why I make decisions now that will save time, money, and effort later.
+Thats why I make decisions that will save you time, money, and effort.
 Its what I like to call **Code Karma**.

-Build good karma does not require anything fancy or complicated.
-- I ensure that we are solving the right problem by taking a little extra time to understand the clients needs.
+1. I ensure that we are solving the right problem by taking a little extra time to understand your needs.
+2. I give my clients more options by keeping my code maintainable and committing to good development practices.
-- I avoid known pitfalls
+3. I avoid known pitfalls
 by spending a few minutes researching solutions.
-- I give my clients more options by keeping my code maintainable and committing to good development practices.